ls1intum/Artemis/docs/dev/guidelines/client-design.rst

             For buttons: ``<button class="btn btn-danger">``
         * - ``warning``
-          - An orange color indicating a partly-failed operation, a warning, or an unsafe, yet not ultra-dangerous action.
+          - An orange color indicating a partly failed operation, a warning, or an unsafe, yet not ultra-dangerous action.
           - CSS: ``var(--warning)``

             For text: ``<span class="text-warning">``